 Taste Kendenup is the restaurant at Kendenup Lodge and is known for cooking excellent steak!
 They showcase Australian dishes and regional produce and are open for dinner Friday and Saturday nights, by prior arrangement.
 Bookings are essential!

 Bluff Knoll Camping Options

-There a range of good quality accommodation Mt Barker WA options that you can read about further down the post.
-However, if you would like to camp locally, then the Moingup Spring is a basic bush camp amongst the trees, and in a central location in the Stirling Range National park.
+If would like to bush camp locally, then the Moingup Spring is a basic bush camp amongst the trees is your best bet.
+It is in a central location in the Stirling Range National park.
 You need to pay National Park camping fees.